 To ensure your success in an online class, you’ll need to have basic computer and word processing skills.
 You’ll need a computer and access to the Internet (high-speed access is recommended).
 Learn more about the minimum standards to learn online.

-Online classes are delivered through UVACollab, the University of Virginia’s centrally-supported online collaboration and learning environment.
-Visit the UVACollab portal for a complete list of helpful information as well as system and browser requirements.
+Online classes are delivered though the Canvas learning management system.
+Visit the Canvas Support for Students page for a list of helpful information on getting started with Canvas.
 Your instructor may also have additional software requirements, which will be shared prior to or on the first day of class.